Lower running cost

 Cooling Upgrade

-If you are tired of settling for swamp-cooler comfort but assumed central air would be too expensive to install or too expensive to run, this is the page to compare a smarter path.
+If you are tired of settling for swamp-cooler comfort but assumed central air would be too expensive to install or too expensive to run, this guide helps compare a smarter path.
+CoolDeals can help you see when a furnace-and-duct home has a cleaner upgrade path, when inverter systems can lower running cost, and why some homeowners see quotes come in thousands less with us.

 Industry Recognition

-In 2025, CoolDeals Heating & Air earned recognition as a Top New Day & Night Customer Service Dealer by Ferguson, a Fortune 500 company and the largest value-added HVAC and construction distributor in North America, with 1,700+ locations across the U.S. and Canada, serving our Southwest region (UT, CO, NV, AZ, and TX).
+CoolDeals Heating & Air was recognized by Ferguson as a 2025 Top New Day & Night Customer Service Dealer in the Southwest region.
+Ferguson is a Fortune 500 company and one of the largest HVAC and construction distributors in North America.

 Why CoolDeals